Eugene Wu (Taiwanese businessman)

-Eugene Wu (吳東進 (Wú Dōngjìn); born 1945) is a Taiwanese business executive.
+Eugene Wu (吳東進 (Wú Dōngjìn); born 1945) is a Taiwanese businessman.
 He led the Shin Kong Group and several affiliated subsidiaries.
+As of November 2025, Forbes estimated his net worth at $1.6 billion.

 Early life

 Eugene Wu was born one of six children to Wu Ho-su and Wu Kuei-lan, and is the eldest of his brothers, which include Eric and Thomas, as well as Wu Tung-hsien.
 Eugene's eldest sister is Wu Ju-yueh.

 Wu earned a bachelor's degree from Waseda University.

 Career

 After his father's death in 1986, Eugene Wu assumed control of several of his father's holdings.
 Eugene partnered with construction magnate James Lin to build many buildings owned by the Shin Kong Group.
 In June 2002, Thomas Wu proposed a merger between his Taishin Financial Holdings and Eugene's Shin Kong Financial Holding.
 After eight days of formal consideration, Thomas withdrew the offer.
 In August 2005, Eugene was indicted by the Taipei District Prosecutors' Office on charges of insider trading, a violation of the Securities and Exchange Law related to the failed merger of 2002.
 That October, Shin Kong Financial completed a merger with Macoto Bank to form Shin Kong Bank.
 That same year, Wu was targeted by the Financial Holding Company Act announced by the Financial Supervisory Commission, which made it illegal for top executives at financial holding companies to hold equivalent leadership positions at other non-financial businesses.
 In 2006, Wu expressed an interest in forming a partnership with a financial institution that had international reach.
 Later that year, Wu's Shin Kong Financial Holding increased its investment in Shin Kong Bank.
 Wu also considered acquiring First Financial Holding.
 In his later career, Eugene Wu focused on the acquisition and sale of real estate on behalf of Shin Kong Life Insurance.
 Notable investments include office space in the Neihu Science Park and in London.
 As Shin Kong Life fell into debt, Shing Kong Group has sold buildings within the Shin Kong Mitsukoshi joint venture, home to the Shin Kong Mitsukoshi Department Store in Taiwan.
 Eugene Wu announced in June 2020 that he was stepping down from his position as chair of Shin Kong Financial.
 Wu was suspended from his post as chairman of Shin Kong Life Insurance on 15 September 2020, by the Financial Supervisory Commission.
 The company was fined for a reckless investment, and Wu was suspended for poor supervision.
 Wu was barred from rejoining the company board until his term ended in June 2023.